Back to blog

 Mobile App Development

-Use this smart TV app testing checklist to validate playback, remote-control UX, DRM, captions, analytics, device coverage, store approval, and launch evidence before release.
+Use this smart TV app testing checklist to validate playback, remote UX, DRM, captions, analytics, certification evidence, device coverage, store approval, and launch monitoring.

 Share